XiangChenchao/DDPN/README.md

 ## Pretrained Models

-We release the trained models, which achieve slightly higher results than shown in the paper.
+We release the trained models on four datasets, which achieve slightly better results than that shown in the paper.

 |   Datasets    | Flickr30k-Entities | Referit | Refcoco  | Refcoco+ |
 |:-----------------:|:-----------------:|:-----------------:|:-----------------:|:-----------------:|